hmac/raft/README.md

 each to the cluster separately.
 The process works roughly like this:

 1. Node 1 is booted, forms a cluster of one, and quickly becomes leader.
-2. Node 2 is booted, and forms a separate cluster of one.
+2. Node 2 is booted in "bootstrap mode".
+In this mode it requires at least two votes to become leader.
+It will therefore not form a cluster of one but will instead stay in follower mode.
 3. The AddServer RPC call is used to initiate the addition of node 2 to the node 1 cluster.
 4. Node 1 begins replicating log entries to node 2 until it is up to date.
 This will be a